How to Optimize RAM Requirements for 1 Million Vectors: A Case Study

 As a result, even if htop shows that a process is using 10GB of memory, it doesn’t necessarily mean that the process actually requires 10GB of RAM to operate efficiently.
 In this article, we will explore how to properly measure RAM usage and optimize Qdrant for optimal memory consumption.

-We need to know memory consumption in order to estimate how much RAM we need to run the program.
+We need to know memory consumption in order to estimate how much RAM is required to run the program.
 So in order to determine that, we can conduct a simple experiment.
 Let’s limit the allowed memory of the process and observe at which point it stops functioning.
 In this way we can determine the minimum amount of RAM the program needs to operate.

 One way to do this is by conducting a grid search, but a more efficient method is to use binary search to quickly find the minimum required amount of RAM.
 We can use docker to limit the memory usage of the process.